 No. We do not use your code, prompts, or tool output to train models.
 Data is used only to answer the current tool call, then discarded.
 Details are on our Data Use and Security pages.

 Use check_package before you run npm install.
 It checks the live registry for typosquats and red flags.
-For big version jumps, use audit_package next for CVEs and breaking changes.
+For big version jumps, use check_package with task=upgrade or task=security for CVEs and breaking changes.

-Yes. audit_package shows breaking changes between versions. scope_task lists which files will need edits.
+Yes. check_package with task=upgrade shows breaking changes between versions. check_test lists which files will need edits.
 That is the same idea as catching a fake Stripe package before install—verify first, then change code.

 How do I onboard an AI agent to a new codebase fast?